sergey-shandar/purelogic-ts/README.md

 ## Cloud9

-Run `nvm install 6.2.2 && nvm use 6.2.2` in [Cloud9](https://c9.io) workspace.
+Run `nvm install 6.3.0 && nvm use 6.3.0` in [Cloud9](https://c9.io) workspace.

 ## Conventions And Rules

 - Don't use class inheritance.
 Use interfaces and sealed classes.
 - Print margin column (line width) is 100 symbols.
 - Keep object properties immutable, see also https://github.com/Microsoft/TypeScript/pull/6532
 - Keep object properties non-nullable, see also https://github.com/Microsoft/TypeScript/pull/7140

 ### ES6

-The project targets "ES6".
+The project targets "ES6" because TypeScript 2.0 supports `async` only for "ES6" and above.
 According to [ES6 Compatibility Table](http://kangax.github.io/compat-table/es6/), we can use ES6 for
 - Edge 13+ (Windows 10, Windows 10 Mobile, Xbox One),
 - FireFox 45+,
 - Chrome 51+ (including Android 4.2+),